BrandenEK/Blasphemous.Randomizer.Multiworld/README.md

 ## Available commands
 - Press the 'backslash' key to open the debug console
 - Type the desired command followed by the parameters all separated by a single space
+- The 'PageUp' and 'PageDown' keys can be used to scroll through previous messages

 | Command | Parameters | Description |
 | ------- | ----------- | ------- |